MOD10FNO is a 4-digit-numeric variable.

 996: Unable to do this activity

 MOD10FNO reports the frequency, in number of units, with which sample adults engaged in light or moderate leisure-time physical activities.
 Prior to 2020, the survey text inquired specifically about exercise that lasted at least 10 minutes.
 It must be interpreted in conjunction with the variable MOD10FTP, which reports the time period (e.g., per day, week, month, or year) corresponding to the number of units in MOD10FNO.
 For example, a respondent who walks once a day would have a MOD10FNO value of 1 (to indicate 1 time) and a MOD10FTP value of 2 (which is the code for "day").

 MOD10FWK, a recoded variable created by the staff at the National Center for Health Statistics, draws upon the information in MOD10FTP and MOD10FNO and reports the frequency of light or moderate leisure-time physical activities in terms of a single time unit, times per week.

 Light or moderate activities are described in the survey question itself as activities that "cause only light sweating or a slight to moderate increase in breathing or heart rate."
-The Field Representative's Manuals for 1997 forward provide examples of light or moderate leisure-time physical activities, although these examples were not routinely shared with respondents.
+The Field Representative's Manuals provides examples of light or moderate leisure-time physical activities, although these examples were not routinely shared with respondents.
 These examples include leisurely walking or bicycling, slow swimming or dancing, and simple gardening.

-According to the Field Representative's Manuals for 2001 forward, the maximum frequency of each broad category of physical activity (moderate activity, vigorous activity, strengthening activities, and stretching activities) was topcoded at 4 times per day (or its equivalent in some other time unit).
+According to the Field Representative's Manuals for 2001-2018, the maximum frequency of each broad category of physical activity (moderate activity, vigorous activity, strengthening activities, and stretching activities) was topcoded at 4 times per day (or its equivalent in some other time unit).
 Beginning in 2020, individuals with values of 4 times per day (or its equivalent) or higher were coded as "995 - Extreme value."